-Explore the best trails near Florence with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Florence with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 We backpacked in the five miles with my wife and five kids and had a great time.
 The elevation change is deceptive on the topo maps the lake is only 600 feet above your start point but careful observation will note the 1800 feet up and 1200 feet decent back to the lake.
 Beyond Peterson Lake are two more lakes about three miles further and worth the hike as well.